 Districts will notify you by April 5.
 You must accept enrollment offers by April 25 or lose the slot.
 You may accept only one school for each child.

 No, once a child is accepted into a building within a district, he or she remains within that district until graduation or a family decides to no longer attend that district.
 When an Open Enrollment child finishes elementary or middle school in the district, you will have to notify the district so your child can continue school at the next level.
-The school district will notify you regarding continuation and building availability, and you will have until February to reply with any building preference requests.
+The school district will notify you regarding continuation and building availability.

 Yes, as long as your Open Enrollment application is filed by March 15, you notify the district of acceptance by April 25, and you meet all other eligibility requirements of the Nebraska School Activities Association.